Macrometacorp/docs/docs/collections/documents/tutorials/doc-store-sdk-example.md

   console.log(`\n3.
 Inserting data in region ${globalUrl}`);
   try {
     await client.insertDocumentMany(collectionName, data);
-    console.log("Data has been successfully added to the collection");
+    console.log("Data has been successfully added to the collection.");
   } catch (e) {
     console.log("Data could not be inserted due to " + e);
   }